 - They usually need to learn about the social world and learn social skills – a strong motivator will encourage them to participate in this learning.

-Reinforcement should be immediate (within 3 seconds of the expected behavior).
-As your child progresses you can begin to delay the reinforcer.
+Reinforcement should be immediate (within 3 seconds of the expected behavior if it’s a physical reinforcement such as

 It should always be contingent upon the behavior – don’t give the reinforcement if your child didn’t do what was expected.
-If an object is used as a reinforcer, don’t use it at any other time (like to get your child to calm down)
+If you are using something an a reinforcer, it’s important that you don’t use it at any other time (for example, when trying to calm your child).

 Use variable intensity.
 In other words, if the expectation or demand is bigger, offer a bigger reward.